 All Residents who have 40 or fewer credits at the time they move onto campus are required to purchase a meal plan for the entire academic year.
 Residents are responsible for understanding and adhering to the Meal Plan Contract.

 All applicants reserving a Unit are required to pay (or if eligible, defer their payment of) a Housing Down Payment and Booking Fee in order to secure a room assignment.
 The Down Payment is applied toward the Resident’s first quarter rent.
 Housing Down Payments and Booking Fees are non-refundable.
 Exceptions to this non-refund policy will only be made for documented medical reasons approved by the Assistant Director for Residential Life or their designee.

 Cancelation prior to occupancy

 A Resident who moves out without an approved "Release from Contract” form and/or is evicted by Residential and Dining Services will be considered to have broken the Contract.
-A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus a fee for not honoring the remainder of your contract: $700 if broken in fall quarter, and $350 in winter quarter.
+A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus a fee for not honoring the remainder of your contract: $700 if broken in fall quarter, and $350 if broken in winter quarter.

 Residents must check out when they vacate their Unit and return any keys, and can do so by following the process outlined online or by contacting the RAD front office.
 Residents must check out before 12:00 noon on the Friday of Evaluation week of Fall and Winter Quarters to avoid being charged for the full cost of the following quarter, as well as additional charges and/or penalties.
 Spring quarter check out must occur before Wednesday, June 12, 2019 at 5:00 pm.